stevechenzy/Pomodoro/README.md

 ## download [APK/下载应用][0]

-Why we need another pomodoro (focused timer)? for current existing Apps are too distracting.
-They either have too fancy outlook, need upgrade to pro version, or ads.
+Why should we need another pomodoro (focused timer)?
+The current existing Apps are too distracting.
+They either have too fancy outlook, keep asking for upgrade to pro version, or ads.

 What we need is a KISS one: Keep it Simple and Stupid. no much options. black and white.